 "You won't fool me, witchcraft is an unforgivable sin."
 Petunia answered, "He will not be going to that school!"

 "Won't be going to what school?"
 Harry had appeared at the top of the steps, obviously alerted by his aunt's shriek.
 His eyes widened, "Did she say Hogwarts."
 Before anyone could answer him, he rushed from his room with his Hogwarts letter.
-He looked straight at McGonagall, "Did you send this letter to me?"
+He finally came back to the stairs and looked straight at McGonagall, "Did you send this letter to me?"

 "You obviously didn't hear me before," Petunia insisted in an even more shrill voice.
 "He isn't going to that school for unnaturalness."

 "Mrs. Dursley, Mr. Potters name has been in the books for Hogwarts since he was born.
-If you're worried you won't be seeing your nephew for a long time, I assure you he will come back for the summer's."
-Harry almost laughed as she seemed to truly believe she had found the source of Petunia's worry.
+If you're worried you won't be seeing your nephew for a long time, I assure you he will come back for the summers."
+Harry almost laughed at the idea, while McGonagall seemed to truly believe she had found the source of Petunia's worry.

 A loud crack of a laugh escaped Petunia before she could reign it in, "I wouldn't care if he never came back, but he won't be going to that damn school."

 Vernon was watching all this byplay confusedly.
-He had not the slightest idea what they were talking about.
+He hadn't the slightest idea what they were talking about.
 He might be yelling right now, but he had been irrationally happy since that woman had walked in.
 "Petunia dear, doesn't this mean he'll be gone for quite some time.
 Haven't you been saying how much you have been wishing he would leave us?
-I say he should go."
+I say he should go.
+Think of all the time we have to be a family again!"
 Saying his piece, he turned to stare at the wallpaper.
 His house had such pretty wallpaper.
 He absentmindedly traced the lines with his finger, completely missing the shocked expression on his wife's face as she scoffed at him, telling him to do as he wished.